prifinkler/frontend-library/README.md

-# Frontend Developer Path Mini Projects
+# Frontend Library

-This repository contains a collection of mini-projects developed as part of a frontend development learning path.
-Each project demonstrates different aspects of web development, from basic HTML and CSS to more advanced JavaScript applications and Chrome extensions.
+This repository showcases my journey in frontend development, featuring a collection of projects that demonstrate my growing skills and expertise in the field.
+This library is a continuous work-in-progress, reflecting my commitment to learning and improving as a frontend developer.
+It encompasses a wide range of technologies and concepts, from **responsive design** to **interactive JavaScript** applications and **Chrome extensions**, all built with **accessibility** in mind.

 ## Setup and Usage
 Each project is contained in its own directory.
 To run a project locally: